Frozen Pipes, Electric Woes Remain as Cold Snap Eases Grip

 Abbott ordered an investigation into the failure for a state known as the U.S. energy capital.
 ERCOT officials have defended their preparations and the decision to begin forced outages Monday as the grid reached breaking point.

-The rolling blackouts resulted in a lawsuit filed Friday in a Nueces County court at law in Corpus Christi, claiming ERCOT ignored repeated warnings of weaknesses in the state’s power infrastructure.
+The blackouts resulted in at least two lawsuits filed against ERCOT and utilities, including one filed by the family of an 11-year-old boy who is believed to have died from hypothermia.
+The lawsuits claim ERCOT ignored repeated warnings of weaknesses in the state's power infrastructure.

-A Dallas law firm alleged ERCOT and the American Electric Power utility caused property damage and business interruptions during the cold wave.

 Also, Texas Attorney General Ken Paxton issued civil investigative demands to ERCOT and electric utility companies.
 His investigation will address power outages, emergency plans, energy pricing and more related to the winter storm.